Dragon fruit: Cultivation

-Pitaya flowers bloom overnight and usually wilt by the evening.
+Dragon fruit flowers bloom overnight and usually wilt by the evening.
 They rely on nocturnal pollinators such as bats or moths for fertilization.
 Self-fertilization will not produce fruit in some species and while crossbreeding has resulted in several "self-fertile" varieties, cross-pollinating with a second, genetically distinct plant of the same species generally increases fruit set and quality.
 This limits the capability of home growers to produce the fruit.
 However, the plants can flower between three and six times per year depending on growing conditions.
 Like other cacti, if a healthy piece of the stem is broken off, it may take root in the soil and become its own plant.

 The plants can endure temperatures up to 40 C and short periods of frost but will not survive long exposure to freezing temperatures.
 The cacti thrive most in USDA zones 10–11 but may survive outdoors in zone 9a or 9b.

 Selenicereus has adapted to live in dry tropical climates with a moderate amount of rain.
 In numerous regions, it has escaped cultivation to become a weed and is classified as an invasive weed in some countries.

+Substantial dragon fruit culitvation occurs in Vietnam, China, Mexico, Colombia, several countries of Southeastern Asia, and Australia.
+Nicaragua produces Selenicereus sp. while Colombia grows Selenicereus megalanthus, and Vietnam produces Selenicereus undatus.

 Pests and diseases

-Stems and fruits are susceptible to several diseases caused by fungi, bacteria, a nematode, and a virus.
-Overwatering or excessive rainfall can cause the flowers to drop and fruit to rot.
-The bacterium Xanthomonas campestris causes the stems to rot.
-Dothiorella fungi can cause brown spots on the fruit.
-Other fungi known to infect pitaya include Botryosphaeria dothidea, Colletotrichum gloeosporioides and Bipolaris cactivora.
+Stems and fruits are susceptible to several diseases caused by fungi, bacteria, nematodes and viruses.
+Overwatering or excessive rainfall can cause the flowers to drop, and fruit to rot, such as the bacterium Xanthomonas campestris that causes the stems to rot.
+Dothiorella fungi can also cause brown spots on the fruit, and other fungi known to infect the fruit include Botryosphaeria dothidea, Colletotrichum gloeosporioides and Bipolaris cactivora.

-Uses
+Nutrition

+Raw dragon fruit is 84% water, 15% carbohydrates, and contains negligible protein and fat (table).
+In a reference amount of 100 g, dragon fruit provides 57 kcal of food energy, with no micronutrients in significant content (table).

 Culinary

-The fruit's texture is sometimes likened to that of the kiwifruit because of its black, crunchy seeds.
-The seed oil contains linoleic acid.
-Dragon fruit is used to flavor and color juices and alcoholic beverages, such as "Dragon's Blood Punch" and the "Dragotini".
-The flowers can be eaten or steeped as tea.
+When halved, a raw dragon fruit can be eaten with a spoon.
+Its juice can be used to flavor and color beverages, pastries, or candy.
+The flowers can be eaten as a vegetable or steeped as a tea.

-The red and purple colors of some Selenicereus fruits are due to betacyanins, a family of pigments that includes betanin, the same substance that gives beets, Swiss chard, and amaranth their red color.

-Nutrition

-Raw pitaya is 84% water, 15% carbohydrates, and contains negligible protein and fat (table).
-In a reference amount of 100 g, pitaya provides 57 kcal of food energy, with no micronutrients in significant content (table).

 Seed oils

-The fatty acid compositions of the seed oils of Selenicereus costaricensis, syn.
+The fatty acid compositions of the seed oils in Selenicereus costaricensis, syn.
 Hylocereus costaricensis (red-fleshed pitaya) and Selenicereus undatus, syn.
-Hylocereus undatus (white-fleshed pitaya) were similar: myristic acid (negligible), palmitic acid (17%), stearic acid (5%), palmitoleic acid (about 1%), oleic acid (22%), cis-vaccenic acid (3%), linoleic acid (50%), and α-linolenic acid (1%).
+Hylocereus undatus (white-fleshed pitaya) are similar, and include palmitic acid, stearic acid, palmitoleic acid, and mainly oleic acid (22%) and linoleic acid (50%).